databricks/databricks-vscode/packages/databricks-vscode/README.quickstart.md

 2. Click the "Configure Databricks" button
 3. Follow the wizard to select or configure a CLI profile
 4. Click the "plug" icon in the clusters tree item to select an interactive cluster for running code on (you might have to create a cluster first if none is available)
 5. Click the "plug" icon in the Repo tree item to select an repo to sync code to (you might have to create a repo first if none is available.
-The repos doesn't need to have a git remote configured.)
+The repo doesn't need to have a git remote configured.)

 ![configure](./images/configure.gif)

 ## Running Code

-Once you have you project configured you can sync you local code to the repo and run it on a cluster.
+Once you have your project configured you can sync your local code to the repo and run it on a cluster.

 ### Running PySpark code